 Dream of:09 March 2002 "In His Element"

-I groggily awoke in the small basement of the Gay Street House.
+I groggily awoke in the small basement of the Gay Street House in Portsmouth, Ohio.
 What was I doing there?
 And where had I been sleeping? there was no bed down there.
 An ironing board?
 I had been sleeping on an ironing board?
 Apparently so.

 Jaggedly I began to retrace – I had returned to Portsmouth to work for my father.
 He owned and ran several businesses, and I was going to work as a salesman in one.
 Probably I would be working in his cellulose insulation business; not only would I sell insulation for houses, I would also install the insulation.
 I would work when I wanted, and I would be paid a commission for my sales; thus my father wouldn't have to pay me unless I sold something.
 The arrangement should work out well for both; he wouldn't have any out-of-pocket expense, and I wouldn't feel pressured.
 Besides, I had enough money so I didn't even have to work; I could just live on my savings.

 I made my way upstairs.
 A bit of a carnival atmosphere up there.
 The entire first floor had been converted into offices.
 People scurrying.
 I ended up in a room with perhaps ten other fellows (mostly in their 20s); apparently all also worked for my father.
 They were dressed casually but not sloppily.
 Apparently they were also salesmen, probably working for commissions.
 They exuded talent but were singularly unimpressive.
 A slothful lot who had nowhere else to go.